pzhaojohnson/rnacanvas.url-interface/README.md

 ### Showing a minimal peripheral UI

-Alternatively, a minimalistic peripheral UI can be shown.

-At this time the minimal peripheral UI simply includes a top-right `Edit` button to reopen the current drawing in a new tab
+Alternatively, a minimalistic peripheral UI can be shown, which will include just a bottom-right `Download` button and a top-right `Edit` button that when clicked will reopen the current drawing in a new tab (with a full peripheral UI).
-(with the full peripheral UI to be shown in the new tab).

 ```
 https://code.rnacanvas.app?peripheral_ui=minimal&sequence=AAGGGGAAAACCCCAAGGGGAAAACCCCAA&dot_bracket=..((((....))))..((((....))))..